TJTP/D2Controller/README.md

 - Increasing the number of demonstrations does not necessarily improve the model performance
 - The optimal k-shot setting differs depending on specific datasets and models

-## Method
+Based on these analyses, we propose a method named D2Controller, which not only boosts ICL performance but also saves time and space during inference of the LLMs.

 <div align="center">
 <img src="figs/D2Controller.png" width="700px">
 </div>

-In this paper, we comprehensively analyze the effects of the number of demonstrations on ICL performance under a limited input length of LLM and find that the number of demonstrations may not necessarily be positively correlated with model performance.
-Based on these analysis, we propose a method named D2Controller, which not only boosts ICL performance but also saves time and space during inference of the LLMs.

 ## Environment Setup
 Create a new virtual environment with `Python==3.9.16`